 |Thanh Pho Ho Chi Minh||17,200,000 VND|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Vietnam earn 8% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Vietnam is 8% on average across all career fields.

 ©Salary Explorer 2023